- Extraordinary General Meeting: Wednesday 11 May 2022 (9:00 a.m.)

 Subject to timing conditions, shareholders holding together at least 3% of the Company’s capital have the right to add items to the agenda and to file resolution proposals, while shareholders are also entitled to ask written questions ahead of the meeting.

 A shareholder may attend a General Meeting in person or by proxy.
 The power of attorney forms are available as indicated in the notice and posted on the website (and enclosed with the invitation sent to registered shareholders).

-Holders of debentures, holders of convertible debentures, and holders of subscription rights can attend a General Meeting in person only and are not entitled to vote.
+Holders of debentures issued before 1 January 2020 and holders of subscription rights can attend a General Meeting in person only and are not entitled to vote.

 Each shareholder can vote at a General Meeting in respect of all the shares accounted for in accordance with the instructions included in the notice or invitation, subject to compliance with large shareholding notification and disclosure requirements imposed by law or the Articles of Association.
 One share equals one vote.
 There is no quorum requirement for Annual or Special General Meetings.
 Resolutions can therefore be passed no matter how many shares are represented at the meeting.
 Resolutions are adopted by a simple majority of votes.

 An Extraordinary General Meeting requires a quorum of at least 50% of the capital.
 If this quorum is not reached, a second Extraordinary General Meeting has to be called.
 The notice and invitation for the second meeting will be made available as described above (except that the prior notice is reduced from 30 to 17 days if the date of the second meeting was mentioned in the notice of the first meeting).
 There is no quorum requirement for the second meeting.

 Resolutions of an Extraordinary General Meeting require a qualified majority of the votes for adoption (as specified by Belgian company law).